PEM--/meteor-helper/README.md

 You can overwrite variable settings with a per project file named `mup.json` at the root of your project using [Meteor Up](https://github.com/arunoda/meteor-up) recommendations.
-The following variables supersedes the settings ones:
+The following variables supersede the settings ones:
 * `env.PORT`: Meteor's port.
 * `env.MONGO_URL`: MongoDB's URL.
 * `env.MONGO_OPLOG_URL`: MongoDB's Oplog URL.
+* `app`: Meteor's application path.

 > **Tips**: To create a default Meteor Up project, simply use the following
 > commands: